 Designed for smaller businesses and solopreneurs, HoneyBook brings CRM solutions to those who might truly need all the management help and resources they can get.
 The gig economy spectrum includes all levels of media professionals — from independent contractors to multi-hyphenate freelancers to hopeful influencers — and so long as the hustle continues to be real, so too should be the tools to help find success.

 Ad Sales Software is Just the Beginning

 These are just a few of the many ad sales management systems designed to do it all within your media industry.
 (And this doesn’t even include the more specialized software that can help no matter what medium you’re looking to revolutionize, such as Crystal, a platform for personality profiling and predictive playbooks, and Chorus, a transcription technology that analyzes calls and allows for larger collaboration.)

-In the end, ad sales software is that indispensable team member designed not just to handle your CRM tasks, but empower the rest of the team to do what they do best.
-Before committing to any management system, take it as an opportunity to talk as a team and consider the larger gameplan and management strategies that would work for everyone.
+In the end, media sales software is that indispensable team member designed not just to handle your CRM tasks, but empower the rest of the team to do what they do best.
+Before committing to any ad management system, take it as an opportunity to talk as a team and consider the larger game plan and management strategies that would work for everyone.
 Maybe a simple invoicing program is the last puzzle piece; more likely, a fresh start with a game-changing system is just what your team and your business needs.

 You don’t have to put the software’s name on the door and make it a partner, but you’d be mad not to embrace its capabilities within your industry.

-If you’d like to know more about Magazine Manager, Mirabel’s Marketing Manager, or Mirabel’s DigitalStudio, request a free demo.
+If you’d like to know more about Magazine Manager, Mirabel’s Marketing Manager, Clean Your Lists, or Mirabel’s DigitalStudio, request a free demo.